sifive/vcdrom/readme/vscode-dev-env.md

 The port number is not important or reserved, but this guide uses this port number consistently.
 The committed launch configuration uses this port number.

-This will start Chrome, hopefully with a single blank tab.
+This will start Chrome, hopefully with a single blank tab (though you may need to sign into a profile to get thing going).
 I suggest always leaving a blank tab open, and closing any other tabs.
 This will minimize debugger clutter and keep the debug instance of Chrome running even if you close all visualizers.

+When Chrome starts you should see a message very much like this printed on the terminal:

+`DevTools listening on ws://127.0.0.1:9222/devtools/browser/cd0a8986-4980-45d3-a489-a0e59f3d05fe`

+This indicates that Chrome is ready to debugger attachment.
+If, instead, you see a message indicating that Chrome is opening a new tab in an existing process, then you may have another Chrome process running already someplace on the system.
+Try `killall google-chrome`.
+If that kills any process, you can restart Chrome in debug mode again.
+If you continue to see the "exiting process" message, you will likely need to reboot Linux, then try again.

 ### Connect Visual Studio Code to Chrome